-Would the project: Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact Conflict with a program, plan, ordinance, or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? $\boxtimes$ The project would not conflict with any plan for the existing regional CTC Trail identified in the SDRP Concept Plan and expand non-vehicular use and improve the bicycle and ped public road.
+Wo ould the project: Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact a) Conflict with a program, plan, ordinance, or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? regi exp e project would not conflict with any plan for the existing conal CTC Trail identified in the SDRP Concept Plan and and non-vehicular use and improve the bicycle and peddic road.
 No adverse impacts would occur. d County Tra ils Master Pla n.
-The proje ct would b) Conflict or be inconsistent with CEQA Guidelines Section 15064.3 Subdivision (b)? $\boxtimes$ During project construction, primarily heavy-duty trucks will 15064.3, subdivision (a), states, "For the purposes of this s amount and distance of automobile travel attributable to a pon-road passenger vehicles, specifically cars and light truck.
-The project would not result in any permanent increase in Nof San Diego Transportation Study Manual.
-The Project is part transportation VMT impact because it proposes the "addition of other off-road facilities that serve non-motored travel," per Transportation Study Manual (September 2020).
-Therefore The proposed project would not likely generate new vehicle extends the existing CTC Trail by 1 mile, is consistent with introduce uses that would add vehicle trips resulting in more the availability of recreational trails in the region, and the retrails if this project was not built.
-Vehicular access and park approximately 2 miles to the west of the project would adected additional mile of new trail.
-Non-vehicular access to the profexists in the surrounding community.
-The project would not result in a direct significant impact.
-In addition, the propose related to non-motorized travel such as mass transit, pedes occur. ection, 'vehicoroject."
-Here is, rather that 'MT exceeding resumed to not Class I let Appendix I make trips by any the SDRP Core vehicle milicoreating publing at an exituately serve posed trail for result in add project words." cle miles trave e, the term "au in heavy consi ng thresholds have a less th bike paths, tra D of the City o pact is expecte measurable o oncept Plan, a es.
-The project sting trailhead e trail users to or pedestrians ded vehicle trip uld not conflict led' refers to tomobile" retruction vehical identified in an signification with the significant of the signi fers to cles. the City nt e paths, s's project e ribute to her d ts also d not s c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? $\boxtimes$ d) Re sult in inadequate emergency access? $\boxtimes$ The e tra oposed project would not close roads or access poir ail would be accessible from San Dieguito Road for e would result in no impacts related to inadequate em mergency ve hicles.
-Theref Иi tig ation Measures Ю mit igation is necessary. ( \ /111 .
-Tribal Cultural Resources W ould I the project: Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact a) Pu def buld the project cause a substantial adverse change in the blic Resources Code Section 21074 as either a site, feature fined in terms of the size and scope of the landscape, sacr lifornia Native American tribe, and that is: re, place, cultu ıral landscape th nat is geograp i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code Section 5020.1(k), or ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in Subdivision (c) of Public Resources Code Section 5024.1.
-In applying the criteria set forth in Subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall
+The projed ct would b) Conflict or be inconsistent with CEQA Guidelines Section 15064.3 Subdivision (b)? \boxtimes 150 amo on-look of Stran or of Train The exterior the trail app add exist resu ing project construction, primarily heavy-duty trucks will 64.3, subdivision (a), states, "For the purposes of this sount and distance of automobile travel attributable to a proad passenger vehicles, specifically cars and light truck a project would not result in any permanent increase in the project would not result in any permanent increase in the project would not result in any permanent increase in the project would not because it proposes the "additionable of the off-road facilities that serve non-motored travel," permanentation Study Manual (September 2020).
+Therefore the proposed project would not likely generate new vehicles and the existing CTC Trail by 1 mile, is consistent with roduce uses that would add vehicle trips resulting in more availability of recreational trails in the region, and the result of the project would adecuted in the surrounding community.
+The project would not call the surrounding community.
+The project would not call the direct significant impact.
+In addition, the propose ted to non-motorized travel such as mass transit, pedes ur. ection, 'vehicoroject."
+Here is, rather that /MT exceeding exceeding the summed to the formal of Class I like the SDRP Core vehicle mile creating publing at an exiguately server posed trail for result in add project words." cle miles trave e, the term "au in heavy const ing thresholds have a less th bike paths, tra D of the City o pact is expecte measurable concept Plan, a es.
+The project lic would othe sting trailhead trail users to or pedestrians led vehicle trip uld not conflict led' refers to tomobile" reference to rection vehice identified in an significarils, multi-use of San Diego'ed to occur.
+I degree.
+The pand does not to would contraise use of located the proposed and bicyclists and would with policies. fers to cles. the City of the paths, is project ribute to ther the salso I not is c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?